randyridgley/visual-etl-workshop/workshop/content/_index.en.md

 weight = 1
 +++

 In this workshop you will create ETL pipleines without having to know how to write Python or Scala code for your ETL.
-See how to create jobs that can be run on schedules or ad hoc and leverage tools in AWS to easily clean, analyze, and transform data in your data lake.
+You will load 3rd party data into your data lake, transform it will a job created visually, and create a dashboard to visualize the results.

 The application architecture uses [AWS Data Exchange][data-exchange], [AWS Glue][glue], [Amazon S3][s3], [AWS Glue DataBrew][databrew], [Amazon Quicksight][quicksight], and [AWS Lake Formation][lake-formation].